 While Romanian wine isn’t known much outside of the country, I’ve sampled quite a few Romanian wines and I can attest that they are delicious and would make an excellent souvenir!
 Similarly, you could also pick up a bottle of ţuică as a Romanian souvenir for a loved one back home.

 Țuică — which is similar to Hungarian palinka or Bulgarian rakia — is a strong but traditional plum brandy spirit that is often served to guests as a welcome when they arrive.
+It’s one of the best and most traditional things to buy in Romania.
 If you are bringing home some ţuică cups, make sure to bring some ţuică back to fill them!